The Kaleidoscope — Family Healing Retreat | The Cocoon | Lake Atitlán, Guatemala

 The Cocoon presents ◆ A Family Healing Retreat

-A family retreat for repair, reconnection, and real togetherness... held on the shores of Lake Atitlán.
+A 7-day, 8-night family healing retreat and cultural immersion for repair, reconnection, and real togetherness... held on the shores of Lake Atitlán, Guatemala.

 ↓ Explore